Easy Pickin's CSA: Community **Supported** Agriculture

 What kind of produce will I get?

-You receive a mixed sample of the produce ripening each week throughout the season; produce varies with the season & weather.
-Check our website's "What We Grow" & "What's Growing On" pages to see the possibilities, and see the weekly share listings and photos from prior seasons above.
+You receive a mix of the produce ripening each week throughout the season.
+Produce varies with the season, and availability is dependent week-to-week (sometimes day-to-day !) on the weather for both growing & harvesting, and year-to-year on climate patterns for crop viability.
+(See above under "the Adventure of Farming").
+Check our website's "What We Grow" & "What's Growing On" pages to see the possibilities, and see the weekly share listings & photos from prior seasons above.

 Can I order specific produce for my share?